ayyoung994/Benchmarking-AlphaFold_JCIM/analysis/04_AlphaFold_CAF/03_ligand_behavior/scripts/README.md

 ## Overview

-This directory contains the shell scripts used for ligand-centered molecular dynamics (MD) trajectory preparation and downstream ligand-behavior analysis for the **04_AlphaFold_CAF** system.
+This directory contains shell scripts used for ligand-centered molecular dynamics (MD) trajectory preparation and downstream ligand-behavior analysis for the `04_AlphaFold_CAF` system.

+The folder label `04_AlphaFold_CAF` corresponds to the **custom AlphaFold-derived KDM5C receptor setup** used in the manuscript.
+This receptor setup is referred to as **CAF**.

 The workflow includes:
 1. creation of a ligand heavy-atom index group,